neverworkalone/naverdic/README.md

-# Naver English Dictionary (NaverDic 7.0)
+# 네이버 영어사전 · NaverDic

-A Chrome extension for looking up English words with Naver Dictionary and translating sentences with Chrome's built-in Translator, DeepL, or Gemini.
+A Chrome extension for quickly looking up English words with Naver Dictionary and translating selected text with Chrome's built-in Translator, DeepL, or Gemini.

 ## Features

-- Search for a word by entering it directly
+- Search for English words by entering them directly
-- Look up an English word by double-clicking it on a webpage
+- Look up a word by double-clicking it on a webpage
 - Select a word or phrase to search for its meaning
 - Translate selected sentences and paragraphs with Chrome's built-in Translator, DeepL, or Gemini
+- Customize double-click and selection triggers
-- Customize dictionary and translation triggers, popup appearance, and blocked sites
+- Customize popup colors and text size
+- Disable NaverDic on selected websites
-- Manage translation credentials locally and back up settings from the Advanced page
+- Export, import, and reset settings

 ## Install